tylerlong/NeoEditor/README.md

         2. there are examples about how to write ACE extensions
         3. maybe this is the key that how can I make the editor extensible
         4. yes, write ext in org NeoEditor on Github
-54. prompt to save before exit if changed
 59. change all the cross class method calls to use signal/slot ?
 60. detect file change and reload file
 61. integrate terminal